HackGSU2018/ARInsuranceApp_HackGSU2018/README.md

 We created a mobile application using the Unity environment and the Vuforia plugin to develop a feature that will improve the customer experience during product offerings.
 The feature aims at helping insurance agents deliver products and increase sales by carrying out two main tasks:

 1. Present a real life scenario in which the customer could encounter an in-home risk (water leakage, fire, thief) by rendering the situation through Augmented Reality.
-2. Deliver an on screen detailed information about risk mitigation through Statefarm insurance policies.
+2. Deliver an on-screen detailed information about risk mitigation through Statefarm insurance policies.

 > DevPost - https://devpost.com/software/arinsuranceapp